 - Your treatment objectives, goals and treatment length are not determined by a diagnosis.

 - Related to that, did you know people are often diagnosed with mental disorders they don’t actually have?
 The reason is that therapists are compelled to assist you within the limits defined by your insurance company.
 We, however, don’t need to define your concerns within a “billable diagnosis.”

 - We do not share the content of counseling sessions with a 3rd party.
 Your sessions are confidential.
 We keep them that way.
 That isn’t to say that those counselors who take insurance don’t also abide by HIPAA regulations.
 They do.
-I’ll tell you what … I’ll write a blog post about the differences later in 2018.
+I’ll tell you what … I’ll write a blog post about the differences later.
 (Limits to confidentiality are discussed in the 1st session, or in the free consultation if you’d like).